cgerull/it.gerull.nl/blog/_posts/2018/2018-12-18-Install Confluence.md

 To re-configure the connection follow these steps:

-login as local admin
+1) login as local admin
-test, and if necessary reconfigure, crowd sync crowd login as AD user update plugins run support tools -> instance health check
+1) test, and if necessary reconfigure, crowd
+1) sync crowd
+1) login as LDAP user